Table of Contents

 Gaultheria Fragrantissima is known by many common names such as Gandhupura (Hindi), Fragrant Wintergreen, and Indian Wintergreen (English).
 It is a fragrant small tree native to India, and found in Central, and Eastern Himalayas, Khasi Hills, Western Ghats, the Nilgiris, and Travancore at the height of 5000 to 6000 meter.
 Wintergreen is an evergreen tree, and bears white- purplish flowers.

-The leaves of tree are aromatic due to the presence of essential oil which is extracted by steam distillation.
+The leaves of the tree are aromatic due to the presence of essential oil which is extracted by steam distillation.
 The oil is available as Gandhpura Taila (Ayurveda) or Wintergreen oil.
 It is aromatic, carminative, and stimulant oil.

 The principle ingredient present in Wintergreen oil is Methyl salicylate (about 97 to 99 %).
 Methyl salicylate, an organic ester, is a topical analgesic, and applied on sprain, backache, arthritis, joint, and knee pain.
 It is aspirin-type, and used in preparation of many topical creams which are applied topically to get relief from pain.

 Gaultheria is an evergreen Shrub growing up to one meter.
 It prefers moist, sandy, and loamy soils.
 It bears hermaphrodite (have both male, and female organs) flowers which are pollinated by Insects.
 The fruits are purplish-blue, about 8mm in diameter.
 Its leaves, and fruits are edible, and used as condiment, and tea.

 The botanical name of Gandhapura, Gandhapurna is Gaultheria fragrantissima.
 It belongs to plant family Ericaceae.
 Below is given taxonomical classification of the plant.

 - Kingdom: Plantae – Plants